-Healthcare professionals in hospitals, doctors’ offices, and clinics are putting the health and well-being of others ahead of their own, specially during the COVID-19 Pandemic.
-Krista, a nurse specialised in mental illness at a Pennsylvania hospital, has been putting the mantra of taking care for others into practice for the past 15 years.
+Healthcare professionals in hospitals, doctors’ offices, and clinics are putting the health and well-being of others ahead of their own, especially during the COVID-19 Pandemic.
+Krista Panella, a nurse specialised in mental illness at a Pennsylvania hospital, has been putting the mantra of taking care for others into practice for the past 15 years.

 Krista Panella’s inspiration to become a nurse centers on her desire to help people get well.
 She has always been drawn to caring for others, and she began her nursing career in the mental health field after seeing the struggle and the impact that addiction had on the lives of her relatives.
 That personal experience drove her to seek a career where she could help people make meaningful changes in their lives.

 Daily life in emergency medicine during a Pandemic

 Over the past several months, Krista Panella has treated several patients with confirmed and suspected cases of COVID-19.
 Some of the patients she has treated have been in serious condition with a variety of different symptoms, including cough, fever, and debilitating headaches.
 Many of these patients were healthy individuals just a day before.
 Patients have described the effects of the coronavirus like a semi-truck hitting them from out of nowhere.